 We hold FCC and foreign governmental licensing authority licenses, permits, or approvals for our satellite constellations and earth stations.
 As we build out our satellite constellation, we will require new licenses, permits, or approvals from the FCC and/or foreign governmental licensing authorities or modifications to existing licenses, permits, or approvals.
 Changes to our satellite constellation and earth stations may also require prior approval from the FCC or other governmental authorities.
 These modifications or changes may take time: for example, the FCC typically processes satellite applications for new orbital locations or frequencies on a first come, first served basis.
 From time to time, we may have pending applications for permanent or temporary changes in frequencies and technical design.
 From time to time, we have filed or will need to file applications to replace or add satellites to our satellite constellation.
 These licenses, permits, and approvals are also subject to modification by the FCC and foreign government licensing authorities.
 In addition, our licenses, permits, and approvals require coordination with various entities, including other federal government agencies.
-There can be no assurance that the FCC or foreign governmental licensing authorities we licenses, or that coordination conditions can continue to be met.
-If the FCC or a foreign governmental licenses we fold, or fails to grant a new license or modification, or if we fail to satisfy any of the conditions of our licenses, we may not be able to continue to provide our services.
+There can be no assurance that the FCC or foreign governmental licensing authorities we hold, or fails to grant a new license we hold, modify the licenses we currently hold, or grant new licenses we hold, or fails to grant a new license or modification, or if we fail to satisfy any of the conditions of our licenses, we may not be able to continue to provide our services.